Harry Stonecipher: Boeing

 Stonecipher came out of retirement to lead Boeing, following the resignation of Chairman and CEO Phil Condit in December 2003 over several scandals.
 These scandals surrounded allegations of documents stolen from competitors and the hiring of a government procurement officer who at the time was involved in the United States Air Force's KC-767 contract.
 Stonecipher assumed the titles of President and CEO, which was not considered an interim appointment as there was no search initiated for a new Chief Executive, while Lewis Platt became non-executive Chairman of the Board.

 Under Stonecipher's guidance, the Air Force lifted a 20-month suspension of Boeing's Launching Systems Group, which had been involved in one of the scandals, allowing them to bid on Pentagon contracts again.
 He also oversaw the launch of the Boeing 787 Dreamliner in order to challenge Airbus.
-Although not fully evident at the time, the results of major changes to Boeing's airplane program design, sourcing and financing made during Stonecipher's and Condit's tenures would later prove disastrous.
+Although not fully evident at the time, the results of major changes to Boeing's airplane program design, sourcing and financing made during Stonecipher's tenure as President and COO, and CEO later, would later prove disastrous.
 Shares of the company traded as high as $58.74 in 2005, up 54 percent during his tenure.
+However, the outsourcing and divestment decisions made 20 years earlier continue to cause Boeing serious problems in 2023.

+Stonecipher famously stated that "When people say I changed the culture of Boeing, that was the intent, so that it is run like a business rather than a great engineering firm", a statement that has since been quoted many times in articles about Boeing's subsequent engineering problems in the 2020s.

+After the merger, McDonnell executives took charge of the combined entity, and it was McDonnell’s financial management, under Stonecipher, that prevailed.
+"McDonnell Douglas bought Boeing with Boeing’s money" was a joke heard in Seattle.
+Stonecipher was said to refer to the company’s engineers as "arrogant".
 Stonecipher submitted his resignation upon request of the Boeing Board of Directors on March 6, 2005, after an internal investigation revealed a consensual relationship with Boeing executive Debra Peabody.
 The probe found that Boeing business operations were unaffected, that Peabody's career and compensation were not influenced, and that there was no improper use of company expenses or property.
 Nonetheless, the board of directors decided that there would be "zero tolerance on breaches of ethics".
 His wife of 50 years, Joan Stonecipher, filed for divorce just days after news of his affair became public.
 Stonecipher was succeeded as president and CEO on an interim basis by Chief Financial Officer James A. Bell, until Board Member James McNerney was hired on a full-time basis.